SublimeBoundary/sublimeboundary_com/src/pages/blog/Harriets-of-Hove.md

 tags:
   - Hove
 ---
-Cards by [Vicky Waters](https://www.harrietsofhove.com/product/sublime-boundary-greetings-cards-waters/) and [Ganzfeld Studio](https://www.harrietsofhove.com/product/sublime-boundary-greetings-cards/) are now in stock at Harriet's of Hove, the plastic free pantry, on Blatchington Road in Hove.
+Cards by Vicky Waters and [Ganzfeld Studio](https://ganzfeld.studio) are now in stock at Harriet's of Hove, the plastic free pantry, on Blatchington Road in Hove.
+Order online [here](https://www.harrietsofhove.com/?s=sublime+boundary).

 ![Harriet's of Hove - The Plastic Free Pantry](/img/20220707_123416.jpg)